21 Ways Pets Can Help With Depression and Anxiety

 Lowered Blood Pressure

-Numerous studies demonstrate that petting an animal lowers blood pressure in people that are stressed or hypertensive.
+Numerous studies demonstrate that petting an animal lowers blood pressure in people who are stressed or hypertensive

 Decreases Stress Hormones